JerBouma/FinanceToolkit/README.md

 ## Key Economic Indicators

 The Economics Module contains a variety of Key Economic Indicators that help in understanding the health and performance of more than 60 different countries.
-This module can be called directly via the Toolkit but also separately if desired. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics) which includes an explanation about each indicator, the parameters and an example.**
+This module can be called directly via the Toolkit but also separately if desired through `from financetoolkit import Economics`. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics) which includes an explanation about each indicator, the parameters and an example.**

+### Government
+- Deficit as % of GDP
+- Revenue as % of GDP
+- Spending as % of GDP
+- Debt as % of GDP
+- Financial Wealth as % of GDP
+- Production Costs as % of GDP
+- Central Spending based on the System of National accounts (SNA)
+- Trust in Government

+### Economy
 - Gross Domestic Product (GDP) including Growth and Forecasts
 - Consumer Confidence Index (CCI)
 - Business Confidence Index (BCI)